microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 The on-board switch SW0 on the Curiosity Nano board is connected to RE2.
 As pin RE2 cannot be used as input pin for timer 4, pin RC2 is configured as timer 4 input pin for implementing switch debounce and generating an interrupt on switch press and release event.
-Pin RC2 is shorted to RE2 using external jumper for detecting button press and release event.
+Pin RC2 is shorted to RE2 using external jumper.

 # Demo Operation